jessepav/lacygoill-wiki-backup/weechat/server.md

     /lusers

-# Why is it better to use the canonical name of an IRC server (i.e. `chat.freenode.net`), rather than its IP address?
+# Why is it better to use the canonical name of an IRC server (i.e. `irc.libera.chat`), rather than its IP address?

 IP addresses can change without notice: